77-777/Windows---Config-Deployment/config/my-config.md

 ---

 OWNER: Root - for all the partitions you want to change.
 Permissions: Root, Rijndael-box, SYSTEM. //alternatively, "Root" can be replaced with ADMINISTRATORS.
+Other tokens that exist for flexibility if needed: Authenticated Users, Users.
+Other owners that exist: TrustedInstaller.

 Tick the "Replace owners objects" [at the top, in main panel] and "Replace all child object permission entries with inheritable permissions etc". [at the bottom, in main panel].
 DO not tick the "Only apply these permissions to objects and/or containers within this container. [when you Add a permission with the Add button].